 From a neutral perspective, Annabeth's running away when she was seven makes sense.
 Children's minds are programed for black and white thinking, so if she got into trouble a lot, it would make sense that she would come to the conclusion that her father and stepmother didn't love or want her.
 Adding to that, it would make sense as well that Annabeth's choice would be foolish; there's a big difference between intelligence and wisdom.
-Intelligence is usually a mantle process but wisdom almost always comes from experience, which a little girl fresh from a comfortable home wouldn't have yet, divine parent or no.
+Intelligence is determine by genetics, but wisdom almost always comes from experience, which a seven-year old girl fresh from a comfortable home wouldn't have yet, regardless of having a divine parent or not.

 Athena's apparent dislike of Percy might be only partly because he is Posiden's son.
 Aside from the fact that Percy has been known to act recklessly, the boy has a powerful scent as a child of the Big Three, and is effectively a monster-magnet.
 Keeping that in mind, it's understandable that Athena doesn't like him hanging around her favorite daughter so much; she only wants to protect Annabeth.
-It could also be due to Athena being the goddess of battle strategy, and thus refrains from being overly trusting.
-It's not that Athena doesn't like Percy, it's that she doesn't trust him.
+It could also be due to Athena being the goddess of battle strategy, she tends to see people, especially mortals as pieces on a chessboard.
+It's not that Athena doesn't like Percy (in the past she has help out numerous children of Posiedon before such as Bellerophon), it's that she doesn't trust him.

-An earlier example from the first book: the Perseus in Greek mythology killed Medusa because he was ordered to by Polydectes, a king.
+An earlier example from the first book: Perseus in Greek mythology killed Medusa on the orders of Polydectes, a king.
 Polydectes was interested in Perseus' mother and wanted him out of the way so that he could force her to marry him.
 Perseus returned with Medusa's head and turned him to stone.
 Percy's abusive stepdad Gabe befalls the same fate.

 Annabeth's Taking the Bullet in TLO.
 She was attacked by Ethan, a son of Nemesis.
 Nemesis was the spirit of retribution against hubris, something that Annabeth admits to.